 Every season will be different, but we noticed that going into the park after 4pm was key to enjoying the afternoon activities.

+- Arches Scenic Drive.
 We recommend enjoying the ride along Arches Scenic Drive to begin your adventure.
-Take it in from the moment you drive through the gate…all the way to the very end of the park (you’ll do a loop in the parking area of Devil’s Garden.)
+Take it in from the moment you drive through the gate…all the way to the very end of the park.
+(You’ll do a loop in the parking area of Devil’s Garden.)

+- Double Arch & the Windows Section.
 As you head back, be sure to turn toward Double Arch/the Windows Arches.
-That’s where you’ll spend the evening (I recommend a picnic, for sure!)
+That’s where you’ll spend the evening.
+(I recommend a picnic, for sure!)

-Yes, you’ll want to schedule this activity several weeks in advance (at least.)
+You’ll want to schedule this activity several weeks in advance at least.
 The time you plan to meet will vary depending on sunset times when you visit (usually anywhere between 5pm and 9pm, depending on the season).
 Meeting spots are generally some pre-planned location between Moab and Canyonlands.

 DAY 2: DELICATE ARCH AND MOUNTAIN BIKING